Travel on a Budget: Inexpensive Destinations that Withstand Inexpensive

 6. Mount Lycabettus

-Mount Lycabettus, located in the suburb of Kolonaki offers breathtaking panoramic views to its visitors.
-Whether by an easy hike or a cable railway, reach the summit to witness the city spread below decorated with blue skies and the Aegean Sea in the distance.
-Make sure you don’t miss the sunset or sunrise from this place.
+Mount Lycabettus in the suburb of Kolonaki has amazing panoramic views which leave those visiting it in awe.
+Get to the hilltop by a leisurely stroll or a cable car to enjoy the view: the city below in its blue skies and the Aegean Sea in the distance.
+You should not miss the sunset or the sunrise at this place.

 7. Temple of Olympian Zeus

-The Temple of Olympian Zeus was once the largest temple in ancient Greece.
-Although now it is in ruins, the remaining colossal columns stand as a witness to the grandeur of ancient architecture.
-It is evidence of the enduring legacy of the Olympian gods.
+The Temple of Olympian Zeus used to be the largest temple of Greece.
+In its present ruinous state, the few surviving huge columns are mute witness to the magnificence of ancient architecture.
+It is the sign of the legacy of Olympian gods that will last forever.